 National air pollutant emission projections are used nationally and internationally to assess progress towards emission reduction targets and to provide input into future health and ecosystem impact modelling.
 The activities involved in estimating projections also provide a valuable contribution to establishing efficient and effective policies and measures, through the development of an understanding of sources, economic drivers and the effectiveness of technologies and controls.

-There are a number of guidance documents available for estimating projected emissions of greenhouse gases (GHGs) (e.g. UNFCCC, 2004, 2016), and the European Commission’s Directorate-General for Climate Action (DG CLIMA) has published comprehensive guidance on the development of GHG projection guidelines (DG CLIMA, 2012).
-For air pollutants, the original recommendations of the Clean Air for Europe programme (CAFE, 2006) and, more recently, the guidance published supporting development of the national air pollution control programme (EC, 2017; EC, 2019) are useful sources of information.
-An earlier EEA report also discusses methodological aspects of past GHG and air pollutant projection reporting (EEA, 2015).
+There are a number of guidance documents available for estimating projected emissions of greenhouse gases (GHGs) (for example: PATPA 2021, UNFCCC 2016), and the European Commission’s Directorate-General for Climate Action (DG CLIMA) has published comprehensive guidance on the development of GHG projection guidelines (DG CLIMA, 2012).
+For air pollutants, the guidance published supporting development of the national air pollution control programme (EC, 2017; EC, 2019) are useful sources of information.
+In addition, the EEA regularly analyses Member States’ air pollutant projection reporting (see for example EEA, 2025).

 This chapter has been compiled based on these documents and on information from a range of institutions.
 Where possible, additional documents have been identified and referenced, so that users can find more detailed information.
 The work of the expert panel on projections of the Task Force on Emission Inventories and Projections (TFEIP) of the United Nations Economic Commission for Europe (UNECE) has also informed the development of this chapter.

-Projections are a tool to assess what might happen if countries take (or had taken) no action (‘without measures’ (WOM)), what might be achieved with actions that countries are committed to (‘with existing measures’ (WEM) or sometimes simply known as ‘with measures’ (WM)) and what else could be done (‘with additional measures’ (WAM)).
+Projections are a tool to assess what might happen if countries take (or had taken) no action (‘without measures’ (WOM)), what might be achieved with actions that countries are committed to (‘with measures’ (WM) (adopted measures) ) and what else could be done (‘with additional measures’ (WAM)).
 These three scenarios should be assessed using the same set of exogenous economic projections.
 Projected estimates will therefore need to be able to reflect the impacts of relevant policies and measures to assess whether or not the policies in place are far reaching enough for emission targets to be met.

-However, emission projections are inherently much less certain than the historical emission inventory, since they require additional assumptions about future growth in activity (e.g. production, transport, population) and technology uptake.
+However, emission projections are inherently much less certain than the historical emission inventory, since they require additional assumptions about future growth in activity (e.g. energy consumption, production, transport, population) and technology uptake.

-This chapter is designed to provide general guidance on projecting emissions to accompany national inventory reporting under the UNECE Convention on Long-range Transboundary Air Pollution (LRTAP Convention) (), the EU’s National Emission Ceilings (NEC) Directive (EU, 2016) and reporting of the national air pollution control programmes (Article 6 of the NEC Directive).
+This chapter is designed to provide general guidance on projecting emissions to accompany national inventory reporting under the UNECE Convention on Long-range Transboundary Air Pollution (LRTAP Convention) (), the EU’s National Emission Reduction Commitment (NEC) Directive (EU, 2016) and reporting of the national air pollution control programmes (Article 6 of the NEC Directive).

 The material is intended both for countries establishing projected emission estimates for the first time and for countries with established projection approaches.
 This chapter covers: